paulrbarnard/West-Huntspill-Railway/README.md

 WHR run model live steam and electric locos on their track.

-This project was to replace a failing signal system with something a little more flexible The key modules are the SignalBox which provides the control logic with a track display and the sensor/lights module that detects the trains and switches the signal lights.
+This project was to replace the old signal system with something a little more flexible The key modules are the SignalBox which provides the control logic with a track display and the sensor/lights module that detects the trains and switches the signal lights.